 Under the Railway Business Law, railway operators are required to obtain the permission of the Minister of Land, Infrastructure and Transport (MLIT) for each type of line and railway business operated (article 3).
 Operators receive approval from the MLIT for the upper limit of passenger fares and Shinkansen limited express surcharges.
 Subject to prior notification, railway operators can then set or change those fares and surcharges within those upper limits (article 16).
 Operators are also required to give the MLIT advance notice of the abolishment or suspension of railway operations.
-If an operator intends to abolish railway operations, the law requires one year's notice prior to the date of abolishment (article 28, items 1 and 2).
+If an operator intends to eliminate or suspend railway operations, the operator must give prior notification to the MLIT.
+In the case of eliminating operations, the notice must be given at least one year in advance (article 28, items 1 and 2).